yorgos-parasyris/versioning-demo/README.md

 # versioning-demo
-This is a repo to demonstrate versioning with github actions
+This is a repo to demonstrate versioning with github actions.